 This phrase comes curtsey of Carlos Gracie Sr. It is intended as a motivational quote to help people in BJJ deal with the inevitable failure that training and competing brings.
 IT is also a highly controversial one, as it is extremely easy to turn it into an excuse for people.
 If you actually understand the phrase, you’ll see that it is about humility, perseverance and always keeping a beginner’s mindset.
 However, this is oftentimes very hard for people to realize, particularly beginners.
 So, this phrase can turn into a crutch for their failures.
 Using this phrase incorrectly might not a big deal in BJJ, but transferring such an attitude to daily life, where failure and losing are real things is not a good idea.
 So, keep this one in mind, use it, but do not abuse it because it can fire back.

 As far as controversial things go, there’s hardly anything that can trump “Creonetism” in Jiu-Jitsu.
 “Creonete” translates to “traitor” and used to be a huge thing until a short while ago.
 To be fair, in certain gyms, it is still a big thing.
-In short, a Creonte is a person who trains at a certain academy fro a while and then decides to transfer to a different one.
+In short, a Creonte is a person who trains at a certain academy for a while and then decides to transfer to a different one.
 Since most competition teams are rivals in competition, this used to be a very big deal.
 Moreover, “Creonte” is an offensive term, used in a derogatory sense.

 Nowadays, BJJ politics are losing their power, and people are becoming a lot looser in this regard.
-Of course, the old-School guard still tries and enforce this, but it is far from as important as it once was.
+Of course, the old-School guard still tries and enforces this, but it is far from as important as it once was.
 Still, if you can avoid being branded a Creonte, it can only be a good thing.
 However, if it means trading a McDojo for a real academy, don’t think twice about it.
 After all, it is just a BJJ phrase.

 This is also a derogatory one by nature but rarely used as such in BJJ terms.
 Porra can loosely be translated as ‘Damn” and is usually a cuss word of sorts.
 When it comes to Jiu-Jitsu, though, this phrase can be heard just about anywhere.
 From people inserting it between every two words at competitions, to coaches using it when they explain things in class.
 The word is everywhere and is usually completely out of context.
 With this one, it is all about fun, and about the Brazilian orgies of the sport.
-Interestingly, even though it is a mainstay in Portuguese vocabulary, English speaking grapplers tend to say it a lot more than Brazilians.
+Interestingly, even though it is a mainstay in Portuguese vocabulary, English-speaking grapplers tend to say it a lot more than Brazilians.

 “The Ground Is My Ocean”